The Manila Times: History

-On July 20, 1999, The Manila Times was acquired by Katrina Legarda and Reghis Romero from Gokongwei and then shut down for the third time on July 23, 1999 and later re-opened on October 11, 1999.

-On May 14, 2001, Mark Jimenez acquired the paper, until he sold to Dante Ang, a publicist for President Gloria Macapagal Arroyo on August 8, 2001.
+On July 20, 1999, The Manila Times was acquired by Katrina Legarda and Reghis Romero and then shut down for the third time on July 23 and later re-opened on October 11.
+Mark Jimenez acquired the paper on May 14, 2001 until he sold it to Dante Ang, a publicist for President Gloria Macapagal Arroyo, on August 8, 2001.
+Ang's maternal grandfather had previously worked as a linotypist at The Manila Times, with Ang visiting the offices as a child in the 1950s to borrow money from him.

-2007 Times Person of the Year

-On December 30, 2007, The Manila Times chose Reynato Puno as "Times Person of the Year", chosen by all the newspaper's editors.
-Puno defeated 2nd choices OFW, Governor Eddie Panlilio, the Filipino Nurse, the DSWD social worker, the Pinoy Farmer, Manny Pacquiao and Joey de Venecia.
+In July 2006, Ang established a monthly supplement for the newspaper called The Moro Times, which catered to a Muslim ("Moro") readership.

+In April 2025, the newspaper was sued by House Majority Leader Mannix Dalipe for cyberlibel in reporting the existence of a document reportedly signed by him detailing a plot by the House of Representatives titled Oplan Horus to undermine former president Rodrigo Duterte, who was being investigated by the chamber over the Philippine drug war, and Vice President Sara Duterte, who was impeached by the same body.